 (a) to an authorised person exercising a power under this Act, or a person assisting an authorised person to exercise a power under this Act; or

 (b) in relation to an application under this Act.

 Penalty: a fine of $5 000.

-[86.
-Has not come into operation 2.]

-Notes

-1 This is a compilation of the Cat Act 2011.
-The following table contains information about that Act 1a.

-Compilation table